 PMHS Exam Eligibility

-Learn about eligibility requirements and any supporting documents before you apply.
+Learn about eligibility requirements and any supporting documents before you apply:

-• Avoid application delays: Transcripts are required for all applicants, including those holding the CPNP credential.
-If you think PNCB already has your transcript on file, please confirm this by emailing transcripts@pncb.orgSee transcript requirements and address.
+• Avoid application delays: Transcripts are required for all applicants, including those holding the CPNP-PC credential.
+If you think PNCB already has your transcript on file, please confirm this by emailing exam@pncb.orgSee transcript requirements and address.

 • Have a disability covered by the ADA Act and will need accommodations during testing?
 Indicate your need for accommodations on the online application and promptly submit the Special Accommodations Form.